 Her employer, Tian Guanghui, 31, used to be a sales manager for a foreign company in the city, but chose to return to the village two years ago to start a fishing gear factory after finding how cheap labor was there.

 It"s been hard work, but he"s proud.
 "When my business gets better, I will invite all my fellow villagers, young and old, to work in my factory.
-They are the people I will never forget," he said.rubber wristbands charity wristbands wristband rubber silicone bracelets plain wristbands
+They are the people I will never forget," he said.make your own wristband fabric wristbands design your own wristband custom silicone wristbands rubber wristbands